gdt050579/AppCUI-rs/docs/chapter-3/stock-controls/checkbox.md

 ## Example

-The following code creates a window a checkbox and a label.
+The following code creates a window with a checkbox and a label.
 Whenever the checkbox status is being change, the label will print the new status (checked or not-checked).
 ```rs
 #[Window(events = CheckBoxEvents)]
 struct MyWin {